mukasaj/a3/Readme.md

 Use the provided setup.sql found in the database_scripts folder to populate the database.
 It will create the students table and add the default student values.

-The database most be created manually first in PgAdmin
+The database must be created manually first.

 The following python packages will need to be installed:

 ```pip install psycopg```
 ```pip install psycopg[binary,pool]```

-Once installed the global variables for DBNAME, USER, PASSWORD, HOST, PORT will need to be defined.
+Once installed the global variables for DBNAME, USER, PASSWORD, HOST, PORT will need to be edited in main.py.
 These variables are located at the top of the script and have their values set to None.
 Replace None with the appropriate values for your setup.